-Hit Option button with a gear icon to enter into the video setting page.
+Hit the gear-shaped Option button to enter into the video setting page.
 Different videos have different sizes due to the inherent parameters.
 By adjusting them correctly, you can resize iPhone clips easily:

 Resolution - higher resolution has more data and therefore results in a large file size.
 For example, a 4K video has more horizontal lines than 1080P, thus the more data leads to a large file size.
 Unless you're going to play 4K iPhone videos on a 4K UHD TV, downscaling 4K to 1080P or 720P will reduce the iPhone video size without visible quality loss.
 To downscale 4K iPhone videos to 1080P or lower, select 1920x1080 or others from the drop-down menu of Resolution.
 Don't forget to check the box Expand Video, it will add letterbox if necessary to keep the video image undistorted.

 Bitrate - File size = bitrate (kilobits per second) x duration, namely bit rate is in direct proportion to video file size.
 The higher bit rate, the large file size.
 First, on the right part of the picture below, select Manual from the drop-down menu of Bit Rate.
 Check VBR instead of CBR and change the Target Bit Rate.
 VBR is efficient to compress data into the minimum bitrate when possible to give a smaller overall file size than CBR.
 However, bitrate will also influence video quality.
-To compress iPhone videos without quality loss, it's safe to lowe bit rate to one level below.
-(Don't forget to adjust the audio bitrate below the Video Codec Options.)
+To compress iPhone videos without quality loss, it's safe to lower bit rate to one level below.
+(You can also adjust the audio bitrate below the Video Codec Options.)

 Frame rate - frame rate means the number of frames shown per second.
 More frames mean more data, and therefore large file size.
 For example, iPhone slow motion recording at 1080P 120fps and 720P 240fps usually generate larger file size (480mb for slo-mo 1080P 240fps vs 175mb for 1080p 60fps).
 Adjust the higher frame rate to lower will help reduce iPhone file size.
 However, frame rate decides if your video can be played smoothly or not.
 So lowering frame rate is your last resort.